 Care of a Coconut Palm Tree

 Once your coconut tree has started growing, you need to do a few things to help keep it healthy.

-Second, growing coconut plams are heavy feeders.
+- Second, growing coconut palms are heavy feeders.
 They will need regular and complete fertilizer.
 Look for a fertilizer that provides both the basic nutrients plus trace nutrients like boron, manganese and magnesium.

 - Third, coconut palms are very cold sensitive.
 If you live in an area that gets cold, your coconut plant will need to come inside for the winter.
 Provide supplemental light and keep it away from drafts.
 In the summer, grow it outdoors and make sure you place it in a very sunny and warm spot.